kristianrafuse/Canadian-Tire-Clearance-Analysis/README.md

       ];
 ```

-basic html structire for a slider bar
+Basic html structire for a slider bar
 ```

         <label for="thresholdSlider">Find products by Percentage Off.</label>